yilmazersin13/Censored-time-series/README.md

 Shiny app for prediction of the right-censored time-series nonparametrically.
 Here, right-censored time series are estimated by penalized spline method for different sample sizes and censoring level with using augmentation and imputation method which is proposed by Park et al. (2007).
-Note that nonparametric methods are used for the first time.
+Note that nonparametric methods are used for the first time. shiny app is developed and it is available in https://ey13.shinyapps.io/modelling_cts/